kavyakushnoor/30days-of-Udacity/readMe.md

 * Worked on exploratory data analysis
 * Checked feature importance for each variable used in the models
 * Worked on Principal Component Analysis

+## Day 28:
+* Added text to the code in the Jupyter Notebooks above